 When to Visit the Dentist

 If the child’s pain persists for more than a day or two, it may be a symptom of a more serious issue.
 Home remedies are a temporary fix until you can take your child to the dentist.
-Treating the toothache in your kids early on will prevent it from turning into something worse.
+Treating the tooth pain in your kids early on will prevent it from turning into something worse.

 Your Children’s Dentist in Montana